poornimagajula/city_green/README.md

    #### 2.2 Alternative Flow - SignIn
       Invalid Username / Password.
-      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.
+      If the Userid/mail/phonenumber and Password is incorrect in the Basic flow Signup, the system shows Invalid Credentials and takes him/her into Login page again.

+ ### 3. Special Requirements
+     There are no special requirements associated with this Use Case.
+ ### 4. Pre Conditions
+     There are no pre conditions associated with this Use Case.
+ ### 5. Post Conditions
+     There are no post conditions associated with this Use Case.

 # Design